Moving Forward, Living with HIV: Considering Education or Training

 Which Educational Settings and Formats Will Work for You?

-Note: Responses to the COVID-19 pandemic have changed the way in which education is provided, moving much instruction online.
-However, these changes may not be permanent.
+Note: Responses to the COVID-19 pandemic have changed the way in which education is provided.
+For now, in-person instruction is back.
+However, that may change in the future.
 You may need to consider how different scenarios – all online, partly online, all in-person instruction – and switching from one scenario to another could fit into your life.

 Colleges, universities, and vocational schools offer both full- and part-time programs, in-person and virtual online classes.
 Adult basic education can provide an important foundation of skills and confidence for future education or training.
 Institutions vary in size, environment, type of student, and location.
 You can research what kinds of jobs and paths students take after graduation or completion, to get a better sense of whether the institution will meet your needs.
 The education system has many options, and understanding your goals and personal values, as well as your needs and limitations, will help you make decisions that work for you.